-Ethyl alcohol and isopropyl alcohol are categorized under the alcohol group, since they have a –OH group.
+Ethyl alcohol and isopropyl alcohol are alcoholic compounds since they have a –OH group.
 These are the smaller alcohols in the series with two or three carbons.
-The OH group is attached to a sp3 hybrized carbon.
-Both are polar liquids and have the capability to form hydrogen bonds.
-Therefore, both have somewhat similar physical and chemical properties along with some differences too.
+The OH group is attached to an sp3 hybridized carbon.
+Both are polar liquids and have the ability to form hydrogen bonds.
+Therefore, both of these compounds have somewhat similar physical and chemical properties along with some differences too.

-Ethyl alcohol is commonly known as ethanol.
+Ethyl alcohol is what we know commonly as ethanol.
 Ethanol is a simple alcohol with the molecular formula of C2H5OH.
 It is a clear, colorless liquid with a characteristic odor.
-Furthermore, ethanol is a flammable liquid.
-Melting point of ethanol is -114.1 oC, and the boiling point is 78.5 oC.
+Furthermore, this compound is a flammable liquid.
+Its melting point is -114.1oC and boiling point is 78.5oC.
 Ethanol is polar due to the electronegativity difference between the oxygen and hydrogen in the –OH group.
 Also, due to –OH group, it can form hydrogen bonds.

-Ethyl alcohol is used as a beverage.
-According to the ethanol percentage, there are different types of beverages such as wine, beer, whiskey, brandy, arrack, etc. Ethanol can be easily obtained by the sugar fermentation process using zymase enzyme.
-This enzyme naturally presents in yeast, so in the anaerobic respiration, yeast can produce ethanol.
-Ethanol is toxic to the body, and it is converted to acetaldehyde in the liver, which is also toxic.
-Other than as beverage, ethanol can be used as an antiseptic to clean surfaces from microorganisms.
-In addition, it is mainly used as a fuel and a fuel additive in vehicles.
-Ethanol is miscible with water, and it serves as a good solvent.
+Ethyl alcohol is very useful as a beverage.
+According to the ethanol percentage, there are different types of beverages such as wine, beer, whiskey, brandy, arrack, etc. Ethanol can be easily obtained by the sugar fermentation process using the zymase enzyme.
+The enzyme is naturally present in yeast; thus, in anaerobic respiration, yeast can produce ethanol.
+Moreover, this ethanol is toxic to the body, and it is converted to acetaldehyde in the liver, which is also toxic.
+In addition, it is useful as an antiseptic to clean surfaces by removing microorganisms.
+Moreover, we can use it as a fuel and a fuel additive in vehicles.
+Ethyl alcohol is miscible with water, and it serves as a good solvent as well.